Crazy Felines Wild at Night Time

 The thought of having an extremely clumsy burglar in your house doesn’t cross your mind, because you remember you might have a kitten or two.
 It is most likely your cat deep in another episode of the midnight crazies.
 You might believe you are the only cat owner that experiences this but this couldn’t be farther from the truth.
 Other feline owners suffer almost every night from these nocturnal rampage episodes.

-A couple owners have reported experiencing this at least a couple times a week.
+A couple of owners have reported experiencing this at least a couple of times a week.
 There is a lot that goes into the “midnight crazies” which include your cats running wildly from one room to another for no conceivable reason, pouncing on the toes of those in the house, batting and pawing at small objects that make noise and even perhaps, tormenting the family dog if there is one.

 Nevertheless, there are a couple of methods to manage the nighttime antics of any cat, which can be wonderful news for everyone that is sleep deprived in the household.
 In this article, we shall be taking a look at some of the reasons for cat night crazies and how you can deal with it effectively.